Easy Homemade Pumpkin Seed Butter

 This post may contain affiliate links from which I will earn a commission.
 Learn more in our disclosure.

-Pumpkin seed butter has a deep rich flavor with a nutritional profile that's different than many nuts and seeds so it's a great addition to your diet.
+Pumpkin seed butter has a nutritional profile that's different than many nuts and seeds so it's a great addition to your diet.
 And if you're watching your oxalate intake, it's basically one of the only nuts or seeds you can eat on the low oxalate diet.

-Unfortunately, it's also crazy expensive.
+One problem with store-bought pumpkin seed butter is that it's crazy expensive.
 I've seen it in stores for more than $2 per ounce!

-That's one great reason why you need this DIY Pumpkin Seed Butter recipe.
-It's easy to make at home with a good high speed blender, and the homemade version definitely tastes way better than store-bought.
+Enter this DIY Pumpkin Seed Butter recipe.
+It's so easy to make at home with a good high speed blender or a food processor, and the homemade version definitely tastes way better than store-bought.

 Pumpkin Seed Nutritional Information

-Pumpkin seeds are very high in zinc, so they provide a nice balance to the other nut and seed butters, which tend to be high in copper.
+Pumpkin seeds are very high in zinc, so they provide a nice contrast to other nut and seed butters, which tend to be high in copper.
 Combining pumpkin seed butter with other nut or seed butters in recipes will help to create a better copper-zinc balance.

 Pumpkin seeds are also really high in iron.